jimasp/behave-vsc/README.md

 ---

-## Behave settings
+## Behave "paths" setting

-- If you have a very large project *and* your features folder is in your project root, then it is recommended to specify the `paths` setting in your corresponding project root behave configuration file to avoid the extension having to parse your project tree to determine the feature folder(s).
-A better solution for large projects is to use a separate subfolder for behave tests and set `behaveWorkingDirectory` in the extension settings.
+- If you have a very large project *and* your features folder is in your project root, then it is recommended to specify the `paths` setting in your corresponding project root behave configuration file to avoid the extension having to parse your entire project on startup to determine the feature folder(s).
+Note however that a better solution for large projects is to use a separate subfolder for behave tests and set `behaveWorkingDirectory` in the extension settings.

 ## Extension settings

-- Extension settings in this document should be prefixed with `behave-vsc.` in your `settings.json` file, e.g. `behave-vsc.env`.
+- Extension settings mentioned in this document should be prefixed with `behave-vsc.` in your `settings.json` file, e.g. `behaveWorkingDirectory` becomes `behave-vsc.behaveWorkingDirectory`.

 - For simple setups, the extension should work "out of the box", but there is plenty of customisation available via `settings.json`.
 The most important extension settings to be aware of are probably `behaveWorkingDirectory` and `justMyCode` for debug (via `settings.json` not `launch.json`).